slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Say no: «It doesn’t feel right to me.» No more explanations are needed."
 -- Naval Ravikant*

-> *"Don't tell me how hard you work.
+> *"Don’t tell me how hard you work.
 Tell me how much you get done."
 -- James J. Ling*

 > *"Premature optimization is the root of all evil."